Minimal slope conjecture of $F$-isocrystals: Introduction

 \begin{theorem} \mbox{\rm (Theorem \ref{rlt2})} Let $X$ be a smooth connected scheme separated of finite type over the spectrum $\mathrm{Spec}\, k$ of a finite field $k$, and $\mathcal M^\dagger$ and $\mathcal N^\dagger$ irreducible overconvergent $\overline{\mathbb Q}_p$-$F$-isocrystals on $X$ which admit slope filtrations as convergent $\overline{\mathbb Q}_p$-$F$-isocrystals.
 If $h : \mathcal N/\mathcal N^1 \rightarrow \mathcal M/\mathcal M^1$ is a nontrivial morphism between the maximal slope quotients, then there exists an isomorphism $g^\dagger : \mathcal N^\dagger \rightarrow \mathcal M^\dagger$ of overconvergent $\overline{\mathbb Q}_p$-$F$-isocrystals. \end{theorem}

 Abe and H.Esnault proved Lefschetz theorem for $\overline{\mathbb Q}_p$-$F$-isocrystals which asserts an existence of a smooth curve $C_\alpha$ passing at any given closed point $\alpha$ in an open dense subscheme of $X$ such that the restriction of the given irreducible $\overline{\mathbb Q}_p$-$F$-isocrystal on $X$ is again irreducible on $C_\alpha$ in \cite{AE16}.
 They also applied Lefschetz theorem to the weight theory after Abe-D.Caro's work in \cite{AC18}.
 Then the coincidence of characteristic polynomials of Frobenius of $\mathcal M^\dagger$ and $\mathcal N^\dagger$ holds at each closed point $\alpha$ by our study of the minimal slope conjecture on curves.
 Then applying \v{C}ebatarev's density theorem \cite{Ab18b} we obtain an isomorphism $g^\dagger : \mathcal N^\dagger \rightarrow \mathcal M^\dagger$ of overconvergent $\overline{\mathbb Q}_p$-$F$-isocrystals.
-However we can not show the compatibility between $g^\dagger$ and the given morphism $h$ at this moment.
-Because the author does not know whether the coincidence
+However we can not show the compatibility between $g^\dagger$ and the given morphism $h$ at this moment (see Lemma \ref{suffcond}).